 Fish and other wildlife that live and rely on an aquatic system will suffer complications as a result of the exposure.
 A 2015 study from Queen’s University and the Royal Military College of Canada examined how dilbit exposure impacts fish specifically.

 The researchers found that toxic concentrations of dilbit can cause exposed fish to develop physiological and genetic deformities, such as abnormal swim bladders.
+Science Direct states that swim bladders are necessary for maintaining buoyancy and also play a role in respiration, sound production, and possibly perception of pressure fluctuations.
 Without a properly functioning swim bladder, fish can have trouble avoiding predators and catching prey.

 In the study, the embryos of Japanese medaka were exposed to Access Western Blend dilbit for 17 days.
 While the dilbit didn’t have immediate lethal effects, the deformities caused by the toxic material can be a death sentence to fish in the wild and drastically lowers survival rates.
 The study’s full findings are published in the journal Aquatic Toxicology.